 Once you’re ready to investigate with Xigbar, you’re sent down to Mission 36 to visit another new-old world: Olympus Coliseum.
 They couldn’t fucking resist.
 Olympus Coliseum is here in its KH1 incarnation.
 You’re here on an Investigation, but the rooms are so small that the presence of so much as a single Heartless will block your every attempt, so you had best clear out the entire place.

-On arriving in the world, Xigbar goes off on a tangent about the kind of people the Organization recruits – “recruits” in scare quotes since I believe he means “turns into Heartless to extract their empty husks as Nobodies.”
-The way it’s phrased, this speech only makes sense if Xigbar read the script and already knows Olympus Coliseum is full of heroes worth turning into Heartless, despite this being the initial investigation.
+On arriving in the world, Xigbar goes off on a tangent about the kind of people the Organization recruits new members – “recruits” in scare quotes since I believe he means “turns into Heartless to extract their empty husks as Nobodies.”
+The way it’s phrased, this speech only makes sense if Xigbar read the script and already knows Olympus Coliseum is full of heroes worth turning into Heartless, despite this being the Org’s initial investigation.
 Once again, Roxas continues his belated kindergarten education into the function of the Organization, as it seems he never realized they were special Nobodies, something that might have come up earlier if the devs hadn’t tossed all the lesser Nobodies into an incinerator.
 But Xigbar objects: he says Roxas and Xion are the real “exceptional” Nobodies.
 Before he can explain what he means, the Heartless appear, and he never gets back to his original point.
 As a result, this incomplete thought about Roxas and Xion being “exceptional” will stick with Roxas for ages, practically to the end of the game!
-Apparently it didn’t occur to him to ask around for months!
+Apparently it didn’t occur to him to ask what it meant for months!